Women Reading / Reading Women

-The keynote speaker for this conference is Wheaton University’s Dr. Crystal Downing, Co-Director of the Marion E. Wade Center and author of five books, most recently Subversive: Christ, Culture, and the Shocking Dorothy L. Sayers (2020).
+The keynote speaker for this conference is Wheaton College’s Dr. Crystal Downing, Co-Director of the Marion E. Wade Center and author of five books, most recently Subversive: Christ, Culture, and the Shocking Dorothy L. Sayers (2020).
 Downing’s presentation for SWCCL is entitled, “The Seeing of Sayers: A Scandalous Prophet.”

 Possible paper topics include, but are not limited to:

 • The effect of the male gaze on women’s representation in film

 • Women students in the Zoom classroom

 • Women and the construction of the text

 • Early church mothers